-- Remove the air cleaner.
-See MAINTENANCE AND LUBRICATION > AIR CLEANER: VRSC MODELS (Page 109). - See Figure 57.
-Compress hose clamp with a needle nose pliers and remove rear breather hose from cam cover. - See Figure 58.
-Slide the o-ring (4) up each velocity stack body to reveal the three retaining fasteners (5).
-Unscrew the fasteners and lift off the velocity stacks.
+- Remove the maxi-fuse.
+See MAINTENANCE AND LUBRICATION > ELECTRICAL PROTECTION: VRSC MODELS (Page 129). - Remove the air cleaner.
+See MAINTENANCE AND LUBRICATION > AIR CLEANER: VRSC MODELS (Page 101). - 3.
+See Figure 52.
+Disconnect rear breather hose (2). - 4.
+Slide the o-ring (4) up each velocity stack (1) body to reveal the three retaining fasteners (5).
+Unscrew the fasteners and lift off the velocity stacks. - 5.
+Carefully lift up the airbox bottom tray.
+Two breather hoses are attached to the underside of the airbox bottom tray.
+The front breather hose is a press-fit on a brass tube and will disconnect.
+The rear breather hose was disconnected in a previous step.